wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 # wolfCrypt FIPS C# wrapper

-A .NET wrapper for the wolfCrypt FIPS 140-3 module (v5.2.3 boundary;
+A .NET wrapper for the wolfCrypt FIPS 140-3 module v5.2.1 (certificate
-tested against v5.2.1, certificate #4718, and v5.2.3).
-It binds only the module's `*_fips` entry points and contains no cryptographic code of its
+#4718).
+It binds only the module's `*_fips` entry points and contains no
-own: every operation runs inside the validated C library.
+cryptographic code of its own: every operation runs inside the validated C library.

 - Targets .NET 10 (LTS) and .NET 8 (LTS, supported through November 10, 2026).
 - Runs on Linux and macOS (Windows is not supported yet).